eProsima/Fast-DDS-monitor/docs/rst/formalia/titlepage.rst

   statistics and topic charts, improved zoom, legend, and time-window controls.
 * :ref:`Topic Charts <topic_charts>` |Pro| for plotting live numeric values from any DDS topic as a time-series chart, supporting multiple series and field selection.
+* :ref:`XY Charts <xy_charts>` |Pro| for plotting two numeric DDS topic fields against each other as a real-time scatter chart, enabling phase-space or correlation analysis between any pair of numeric fields.
 * :ref:`Image Pane <image_pane>` |Pro| for rendering live image and video data from DDS topics directly inside the monitor workspace.
 * :ref:`Topics Explorer <topics_panel>` |Pro| as a dedicated topic navigation panel with text filtering,